FAIR Gulf Coast Search Guide

 Run fee transparency checks before hiring

 FAIR emphasizes clear, non-contingent fees.
-Ask Tampa, St. Petersburg, Gulf Coast, and Florida statewide candidates to describe pricing, deliverables, travel terms, and revision terms in writing before comparing speed, convenience, or local availability.
+Ask Tampa, St. Petersburg, Gulf Coast, and Florida candidates to describe pricing, deliverables, travel terms, and revision terms in writing before comparing speed, convenience, or local availability.

 • Look for hourly, flat-fee, minimum, travel, rush, research, photo-review, inventory, item-count, room-count, storage-visit, and report-preparation language.